luo4neck/MatchingEngine/README.md

 * clang 3.5 / gcc 4.8 or newer

 #### **Compiling And Testing:**
-To compile
+To compile:
 `$ make`

-To run all unit test cases
+To run all unit test cases:
 `$ make test`

 Unit test cases for functionality of BUY, SELL, MODIFY, CANCEL, PRINT and Large Scale Test: